MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot-enterprise.md

 ## Long-Term Support Silicon Details

 The Windows 10 IoT Enterprise 2019 release will be a LTSC release.
-The list below encompasses all processors expected to be supported for this release.
-If you are planning to use an earlier release of Windows 10 IoT Enterprise, you can find details on the processor support [here](https://docs.microsoft.com/windows-hardware/design/minimum/windows-processor-requirements#windows-iot-enterprise--embedded-processor-table).
+See [here] (https://docs.microsoft.com/en-us/windows/whats-new/ltsc/) for a general description of Windows 10 LTSC and other channels available.
+You can find details on processor support for each edition and channel of Windows 10 [here](https://docs.microsoft.com/windows-hardware/design/minimum/windows-processor-requirements#windows-iot-enterprise--embedded-processor-table).

 ## Helpful resources
 > [!NOTE]